rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 Babies learn their first words around 12 months old.
 With 18 months, they know between 50 and 100 words.
 At 24 months they accumulate a vocabulary of 200 to 300 words.
 They jump to a 1000 one year later.

-Between 5 and 7 they've accumulated an expressive vocabulary between 3000 to 5000 words.
+Between 5 and 7 they've accumulated a vocabulary between 3000 to 5000 words.

 An adult may reach 40,000 words and we estimate that English speaking University students tend to be around 40-60,000 words.

 As a species, this is phenomenal.

-Thinking is the predominant mode of our mental activity as adults.
-We've invested so much time to accumulate all this knowledge that, our minds are always thinking.
+Thinking becomes the predominant mode of our mental activity as adults.
+We invest a lot of time accumulating all this knowledge.
+To a point that our minds are always thinking.

-Thinking is "the" competitive advantage compared with other species but it has a dark side.
-It is addictive as sugar.

-Have we ever stop to ask how 'expensive' is thinking?
+We do it so much that creates a dark side.
+Have we ever stop to ask how much are we thinking, or how 'expensive' is?

 Thinking is brutally expensive.
 So costly that it does not accept simultaneous action: we cannot think 2 stories *at the exactly same time* in our head.